open-pioneer/trails-starter/docs/reference/Package.md

 If that service provided any interfaces required by the rest of the application, the app would now be responsible to provide alternative implementations, making this an expert feature that should not be overused.

-> NOTE: It is forbidden to use `overrides` from a normal package.
+> NOTE: It is forbidden to use `overrides` from a normal (i.e. not "application") package.

 #### `publishConfig`

+Additional options interpreted by the [`build-pioneer-package`](https://www.npmjs.com/package/@open-pioneer/build-package-cli) CLI when a package is built for publishing.

 ```ts
 export interface PublishConfig {